-- GCSEs in English Language and English Literature

-- GCSE Mathematics (one of 2 pathways)

-- GCSE Science (one of 2 pathways)

-- Physical Education (PE)

-- National Studies: comprising Social Studies and Moral Education

-- Islamic Education or Cultural Studies

-- Arabic passports holders study Ministry Arabic
+- GCSEs in English Language and English Literature - GCSE Mathematics (one of 2 pathways) - GCSE Science (one of 2 pathways: Combined or Triple.
+Triple replaces an option) - Physical Education (PE) - National Studies: comprising Social Studies and Moral Education - Islamic Education (for Muslim Students) - Arabic passports holders study Ministry Arabic - All students study Ministry Arabic up to the end of Year 10

-During the two core PE lessons per week, students participate in a number of activities, ranging from competitive sports to those promoting and developing health and fitness.
+During the core PE lesson per week, students participate in a number of activities, ranging from competitive sports to those promoting and developing health and fitness.

-Social Studies/PSHCEE lessons with form tutors support the overall development of students.
+Pastoral sessions with form tutors, in afternoon registration, support the overall development of students.
 Topics covered include careers education and work related learning, health education, study skills and target setting.
-Social Studies is compulsory for Year 10 students and covers the Ministry Curriculum.
-Muslim students attend two lessons of Islamic Education per week, one during a study period and one timetabled against Cultural Studies, and follow the Ministry of Education curriculum.
+Social Studies and Moral Education are compulsory for Year 10 students and cover the Ministry Curriculum.

+Muslim students attend two lessons of Islamic Education per week following the Ministry of Education curriculum.